C-Bone-UCL/CrystaLLM-pi/README.md

 **Step 2: Deduplication and Filtering**

 Remove duplicate structures and filter invalid entries using `_deduplicate.py`.
-This script identifies unique structures based on chemical formula and space group, keeping the one with lowest volume per formula unit.
+This script takes unique structures based on chemical formula and space group, keeping the one with lowest volume per formula unit.

 ```bash
 python _utils/_preprocessing/_deduplicate.py \